FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 ### Risky actions

-When a user has already authenticated but is performing an dangerous action, MFA provides extra security.
+When a user has already authenticated but is performing a dangerous action, MFA provides extra security.

 This is also known as "step up auth", because the additional factor is required at the moment a more privileged action is taken.
 Examples of such actions include: